Amateur Radio Station KD2BD

 Dish photo

-I have been serving as advisor for the Brookdale Amateur Radio Club since 1991, and help to save lives and property as an active member of the National Weather Service's Skywarn program.
+I served as the staff advisor for the Brookdale Amateur Radio Club for 25 years, and help to save lives and property as a member of the National Weather Service's Skywarn program.

-For more information on the Amateur Radio Service, please visit the web site of the American Radio Relay League.
+For more information about the Amateur Radio Service, please visit the web site of the American Radio Relay League.